Loading...

 Note: If you’re prone to binging or purging, you may have more than just intense cravings.
 You may have an eating disorder that could be endangering your health.
 Seek out psychological support because it can be very difficult to turn around by yourself.

-No matter where you are on the continuum of food cravings, taking steps that help balance your body chemistry and subdue cravings will make a huge difference in your cravings.
-Be patient, but also be encouraged: research has shown that even the physiology of overweight binge-eaters can change in a way that eliminates the uncontrollable cravings for the wrong foods.
+No matter where you fall on the spectrum of food cravings, taking steps to balance your body chemistry and quiet the internal “food noise” can make a huge difference.
+With just a few new habits, research has shown that even the physiology of overweight binge-eaters can change in ways that dramatically reduce compulsive cravings and the mental chatter that fuels them.

-- Ramp up dietary fiber to feel fuller and more satisfied throughout the day.
-The most effective way to increase fiber in your diet is to eat a few more servings of fruits and vegetables.
-This tip really works against cravings and as a bonus it helps with weight loss, too.
+2. Next, ramp up your dietary fiber to feel fuller and more grounded throughout the day.
+The simplest way to do this is by adding a few extra servings of fruits and vegetables.
+This not only reduces cravings but also supports healthy weight loss.

 Letting go of your cravings